LordRippon/spacedeck-open/README.md

 - Turn your Space into a zooming presentation
 - Collaborate in realtime with teammates, students or friends
 - Share Spaces on the web or via email
-- Export your work as printable PDF or ZIP (currently being fixed, stay tuned)
+- Export your work as printable PDF

 # Use Cases